Welcome to Eirene Cafe

 What you’ll find here?

-A regular virtual connecting point for expat and English-speaking women in general, who may be experiencing loneliness and striving for a sense of belonging.
-We are based in Milan, so occasionally these meetings take place in person.
+A regular virtual meeting point for expat and English-speaking women, who may be experiencing loneliness and seeking a sense of belonging.
+Based in Milan, some of these meetings occasionally take place in person.

 Conversations

-Threads to indulge in nurturing exchanges: At the beginning of every month you’ll find a juicy list of questions and prompts at The Cafe.
-It’s like a 30-day-long journal written by many hands, as we progressively explore the monthly theme.
+A nourishment for kindred souls who appreciate quiet and depth.
+At the beginning of every month you’ll find a list of questions and prompts at The Cafe.

 Who is behind?